sherrymax/aps-examples/activiti-task-listeners/readme.md

-#### The project contains all the components required to create an ACS folder from APS via REST calls
+#### The project contains all the components required to create an APS task Listener

 ### Use-Case / Requirement
 Build a process to create a listener that listens to a task.